SmartDataAnalytics/HORUS-NER/README.md

+**note: we are currently improving documentation and fixing known env bugs - please be patient :)**

 ### Boosting NER
 HORUS is meta and multi-level framework designed to provide a set of features at word-level to boost natural language frameworks.
 It's architecure is based on image processing and text classification clustering algorithms and shows to be helpful especially to noisy data, such as microblogs.